techcobweb/scala/README.md

+# Scala

+This material relates to learning about and messing around with Scala

-# Example1
+# Where to start

-This simple project is a very basic project, which is a basic packaging of the hello world program for scala.

-Use this example as a way of making sure your environment is all working nicely.
+- `cd example1` to dive into the hello world example
+- `sbt` to start up the build System
+  - `clean` to flush out built artifacts
+  - `test` to build and test everything
+  - `exit` to exit the sbt shell

 # Things to note

-- The source tree folder.
-Its' the same layout as a maven folder.
-Compiled assets being placed in the  [target](./target) folder.
-- The [test code](./src/test/scala/HelloWorldTest.scala) is using the [FeatureSpec](http://www.scalatest.org/getting_started_with_feature_spec) so that it reads well.
-Not quite BDD but getting there.
-- It uses[sbt](http://www.scala-sbt.org/) to build and test the code.

-# To build and run tests
+# To build and run tests whenever anything changes
 ```
 sbt "~ ;clean ;test"
 ```